 2.6.1.3 Long Pond - located on Rte 41 east of Smithville Flats - a part of Long Pond State Forest - a day-use and camping facility.
 Was originally a small pond used for watering the cows of Tarbell Farms.
 In 1805, a saw mill was built on the edge of Long Pond.
 There was an earthenworks dam which held back the water for this purpose.
-When the Cincinnatus Lake dam collapsed on the evening of July7, 1935, all the water from Cincinnatus Lake and some from the Tarbell farms pond converged sending a wall of water down Pond Creek into Smithville Flats, causing much damage.
+When the dam collapsed on the evening of July7, 1935, all the water from Cincinnatus Lake and the Tarbell farms pond converged sending a wall of water down Pond Creek into Smithville Flats, causing much damage.
 The dam which washed out on Cincinnatus Lake was not replaced until 1968.
-The dam at the southern end of Long Pond was damaged by the torrent of water from Cincinnatus Lake but was substantially still intact.
-It is in the Long Pond State Forest area and was replaced by the State.
+The dam at the southern end of Long Pond to control the water there, is in the Long Pond State Forest area and was replaced by the State.
 Long Pond contains approximately 117 acres of water.
 The concrete dam and spillway was reconstructed in 1989, with a walkway over the dam for pedestrian use.
 A boat launching site is located on the west end.
 Year-round fishing is popular and the pond is periodically stocked with tiger musky an occasionally muskellunge.